PKU-Alignment/safety-gymnasium/docs/environments/safe_navigation/button.rst

 Rewards
 --------

- - reward_distance: At each time step, when the agent is closer to the goal button, it will get a positive value of reward, and vice versa, it will get a negative value of reward, the formula is expressed as follows.
+ - reward_distance: At each time step, when the agent is closer to the goal button, it will get a positive value of reward, and getting farther will cause a negative reward, the formula is expressed as follows.

  .. math:: r_t = (D_{last} - D_{now})\beta